jnewbery/bitcoinops.github.io/_posts/en/newsletters/2020-09-30-newsletter.md

-- **Discussion about compiler bugs:** a [test][oconnor test] written last week by Russell O'Connor for libsecp256k1 failed due to a [bug][gcc bug] in the GNU C Compiler's (GCC's) built-in version of the standard `memcmp` function.
-This function takes two regions of memory and compares them, returning whether the first region would be less than, equal to, or greater than the second region if they were both integer values.
+- **Discussion about compiler bugs:** a [test][oconnor test] written last week by Russell O'Connor for libsecp256k1 failed due to a [bug][gcc bug] in the GNU C Compiler's (GCC's) built-in version of the standard `memcmp` (memory compare) function.
+This function takes two regions of memory, interprets them as integer values, and returns whether the first region is less than, equal to, or greater than the second region.
 This is a commonly used low-level function.
   Programs are almost never designed to verify such fundamental operations were performed correctly, so bugs of this type can easily result in a program producing incorrect results.
 Those incorrect